devtron-labs/devtron/docs/setup/install/install-devtron-with-cicd.md

 To install Devtron on clusters with the multi-architecture nodes (ARM and AMD), append the Devtron installation command with `--set installer.arch=multi-arch`.

 **Note**:
-* To install a particular version of Devtron where `vx.x.x` is the [release tag](https://github.com/devtron-labs/devtron/releases), append the command with `--set installer.release="vX.X.X"`.
+* To install a particular version of Devtron where `vx.x.x` is the [release tag](https://github.com/devtron-labs/devtron/releases), append the installation command with `--set installer.release="vX.X.X"`.
 * If you want to install Devtron for `production deployments`, please refer to our recommended overrides for [Devtron Installation](override-default-devtron-installation-configs.md).